Adega Gaucha Orlando

 The Theater of the Grill

 There is a particular kind of restaurant that operates on ceremony as much as cuisine.
 The Brazilian churrascaria, in its rodízio form, is one of the clearest examples: a continuous parade of skewered meats brought tableside by passadores, the carved portions landing directly on your plate, the tempo of arrival controlled by a small token flipped between green and red.
 It is a format with deep roots in the cattle culture of southern Brazil's Rio Grande do Sul state, where the gaucho tradition of open-fire grilling shaped not just a cooking method but an entire social ritual around meat, fire, and abundance.
-Adega Gaucha, at its Orlando location on Crystal Clear Lane, operates within that tradition and brings it to a city that has never struggled to appreciate spectacle.
+Adega Gaucha Orlando is a Brazilian churrascaria steakhouse in Orlando, priced around $63 per person, and it operates within that tradition on Crystal Clear Lane.

 Smoke, Salt, and the Logic of Rodízio